superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 response = query_engine.query(query)
 ```

-Let's see what our advanced RAG system came up with:
+Let's see what our advanced RAG system generated:

 ```python
 from IPython.display import Markdown, display